Robotics-and-Computer-Vision-Lab/RCV-Lab.src/content/publication/an-2023-open/index.md

 ---
-title: 'Graspgpt: Leveraging semantic knowledge from a large language model for task-oriented grasping'
+title: An Open-Source Robotic Chinese Chess Player

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
+- Shan An
-- Chao Tang
+- Guangfu Che
-- Dehao Huang
+- Jinghao Guo
-- Wenqi Ge
+- Yanjie Xu
-- Weiyu Liu
+- Guoxin Wang
+- Konstantinos A Tsintotas
-- Hong Zhang
+- Fukai Zhang
+- Junjie Ye
+- Changhong Fu
+- Haogang Zhu
+- ' others'

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list